Salt Lake's Best Live Music Venues

 Another long-time staple in the Salt Lake music scene, Kilby Court was “opened” over 15 years ago by a carpenter/artist who wanted to create an inclusive all-ages space for people to get involved with live music.
 Due to its packed shows and lack of licensing, Kilby was frequented by cops, and its owner was constantly cited.
 Today the tiny 200-capacity venue is owned by two of Urban Lounge’s proprietors and operates without any flak from the fuzz.
 This humble music shack has seen the beginnings of some very illustrious music careers—St. Vincent, The Shins, Neon Indian, The RZA, and Modest Mouse, to name a few—but more than a springboard, it’s a totem of the DIY indie spirit.
 The stage is at ground level, so folks get their music up close and personal, and the only amenities are the Christmas lights hanging from the rafters and the fire pit outside.
 No distractions and no frills, just good music and good feels.

 Scene: Local and small national touring bands.
 Lots of indie, experimental rock and electronica, and underground hip-hop.
-Crowd tends to be young and passionate.
+The crowd tends to be young and passionate.
 Some bands will draw out the Gen Xers.

 Neighborhood: Hidden away on a side street in the Granary district, home to ever more hip coffee shops, breweries, restaurants, and art spaces.